Sanctions we can impose

 - declare and uphold proper standards of conduct and performance.

-Sanctions are not intended as a punishment for the nurse or midwife.
+Sanctions are not intended as a punishment for the nurse, midwife or nursing associate.

 Deciding on sanctions